Non-local quantum field theory from doubly special relativity: Electromagnetic Lagrangian

 We now consider the electric field of a point-like source.
-In the case $j^0(x)=q \, \delta^3(\vec{r}), \, j^i=0$, the e.o.m. turn out to be exactly analytically solvable.
+In such a case we deal with a source of the form $j^0(x)=q \, \delta^3(\vec{r}), \, j^i=0$, and the e.o.m. turn out to be exactly analytically solvable.
 The 0-component of the vector potential is the electric scalar potential, which can be written as

+{At this point, we need} to make a choice regarding the Casimir.
+When considering the metrics \eqref{eq:conformal_metric}, the dispersion relations become

-From here, it is easy to see that the electric scalar potential is constant for the AdS scenario and divergent for the dS one when $r\to 0$ (see FIG. \ref{fig:A0rto0}).
-This seems to privilege AdS over dS (in agreement with~\cite{Matschull:1997du,Freidel:2003sp}), showing that a QG in 2+1 dimensions should have the symmetries of an AdS momentum space.
+From here, it is easy to see that the electric scalar potential is constant for the AdS scenario and divergent for the dS one when $r\to 0$ (see FIG. \ref{fig:A0rto0}). {This seems to privilege AdS over dS momentum spaces since in a QG the divergences that appear in the usual QFT and GR should not be be present (for example, paradox information of black holes~\cite{Hawking:1976ra} could be alleviated if horizons and singularities are removed~\cite{Koshelev:2017bxd}).
+Therefore, our results are in agreement with~\cite{Matschull:1997du,Freidel:2003sp}, where it was shown that a QG in 2+1 dimensions should have the symmetries of an AdS momentum space.}

 If one chooses the Casimir operator derived from arguments of string theory used in most of the models of IDG, $C=e^{-\nabla^2/ \Lambda^2} \, \nabla^2$, the electric potential is given by